We have heard the call for help from across Canada. We are here to answer the call.

 Marketing Specialist with a Master’s degree in Communication and Political marketing, a solid project management background, 5 years of experience in public affairs and communications as an Advisor for The Chamber of Deputies in Romania and over 6 years of experience in marketing.

 Recently gained my Bachelor’s degree in Psychology and wrapped-up 3 years of Transactional Analysis Psychotherapy training.

-Particularly effective in assessing and resolving operational and organizational problems to increase efficiencies and productivity, while reducing operating costs.
+Tracey has more than 15 years of management experience in the Health Care and Hospitality field. articularly effective in assessing and resolving operational and organizational problems to increase efficiencies and productivity, while reducing operating costs.
 With a background in sales and marketing, Tracey is working to get the word out about Canadian Funeral Peer Support.
-With many years devoted to volunteering Tracey has sat on numerous boards including the Rotary Club of Kanata Sunrise, Kanata Chamber of Commerce and the Irish Society of the National Capital Region.
-With her devotion to the community Tracey won the United Way Community Builder Award in 2016.
-Tracey is devoted to making mental health care for employees a part of the decision making in every organization in the funeral industry
+With many years devoted to volunteering Tracey has sat on numerous boards including the Rotary Club of Kanata Sunrise, Kanata Chamber of Commerce and the Irish Society

+Katie is a licensed Funeral Director / Embalmer of 12 years, with a total of 17 years serving the funeral industry.
+She understands what many Funeral Professionals face daily.
 Katie’s career began with her high school co-op and she has worked with both family owned funeral homes and corporations.
 With many accomplishments in the pre-planning division, her passion remains in the prep room.
 Katie enjoys reading, racing sailboats, gardening and cooking.
 She has a kind partner and an infant son who is a wicked delight.